Ishmael Reed: Music

 Reed has been the central participant in the longest ongoing music/poetry collaboration, known as Conjure projects, produced by Kip Hanrahan on American Clavé: Conjure I (1984) and Conjure II (1988), which were reissued by Rounder Records in 1995; and Conjure Bad Mouth (2005), whose compositions were developed in live Conjure band performances, from 2003 to 2004, including engagements at Paris's Banlieues Bleues, London's Barbican Centre, and the Blue Note Café in Tokyo.
-The Village Voice ranked the 2005 Conjure CD one of four best spoken-word albums released in 2006.
+The Village Voice ranked the 2005 Conjure CD one of the four best vocal albums released in 2006.

 In 2007, Reed made his debut as a jazz pianist and bandleader with For All We Know by The Ishmael Reed Quintet.
-His piano playing was cited by Harper's Bazaar and Vogue as he accompanied a 2019 fashion show at the Serpentine Gallery in London, featuring the work of designer Grace Wales Bonner.
+After he was invited by designer Grace Wales Bonner to play jazz piano accompanying her 2019 fashion show at the Serpentine Gallery in London, he received publicity in Harper's Bazaar and Vogue.
 In 2008, Reed was honored as Blues Songwriter of the Year from the West Coast Blues Hall of Fame Awards.
 A David Murray CD released in 2009, The Devil Tried to Kill Me, includes two songs with lyrics by Reed: "Africa", sung by Taj Mahal, and the title song performed by SF-based rapper Sista Kee.
 On September 11, 2011, in a Jazz à la Villette concert at the Grande Halle in Paris, the Red Bull Music Academy World Tour premiered three new songs with lyrics by Ishmael Reed, performed by Macy Gray, Tony Allen, members of The Roots, David Murray and his Big Band, Amp Fiddler and Fela! singer/dancers.
 In 2013, David Murray, with vocalists Macy Gray and Gregory Porter, released the CD Be My Monster Love, with three new songs with lyrics by Reed: "Army of the Faithful", "Hope is a Thing With Feathers", and the title track, "Be My Monster Love".

 In 2022, Reed released his first album of original compositions, The Hands of Grace.
 In 2023, Konch Records released Blues Lyrics by Ishmael Reed, on which Reed reads his poetry with the East Coast Blues Caravan of All Stars featuring Ronnie Stewart, and guest artist David Murray.

 Personal life

 In 1960, Reed married Priscilla Thompson.
 Their daughter, Timothy (1960–2021), was born the same year.
 Timothy dedicated her semi-autobiographical book Showing Out (Thunder's Mouth Press, 2003) to her father.
 Reed and Thompson divorced in 1970.
 Since 1970, he has been married to noted author, choreographer, and director Carla Blank.
-Their daughter, Tennessee, is also an author.
-He lives in Oakland, California.
+Their daughter, Tennessee, is also an author, and is managing editor of Konch Magazine.
+Reed lives in Oakland, California.